Leveraging Phase Polynomials for Quantum Circuit Optimization: Phase Polynomial Circuit Optimization

-Parity network synthesis is proven to be NP-hard~\cite{amy2018controlled}, making it challenging to find the optimal solution in polynomial time.
-We propose a heuristic-based approach to optimize the sequence of CNOT and $R_z$ operations to minimize the total gate count.
+This optimization task can be formulated as a \textbf{CNOT-minimization parity network synthesis problem}~\cite{amy2018controlled}, where the optimization objective is to minimize the total gate count.
+CNOT network synthesis is NP-hard~\cite{amy2018controlled, van2023optimising} for both phase-parity and output-parity optimization, making it infeasible to guarantee optimal solutions in polynomial time.
+We therefore adopt a heuristic-based framework to optimize the sequence of CNOT and $R_z$ operations.

-We model the search space as a tree, where each node represents a quantum circuit state, and each edge corresponds to a CNOT operation, as shown in Fig.~\ref{fig:treeStructure}.
-A path from the root to a leaf node provides a complete sequence of CNOT operations.
-The leaf node must have an empty phase parity matrix and an identity matrix for the output state.
-The objective is to minimize the CNOT count, corresponding to the path with the least cost.
+We model the search space as a tree in which each node represents a circuit state and each edge corresponds to a CNOT operation (Fig.~\ref{fig:treeStructure}).
+A root-to-leaf path specifies a sequence of CNOTs.
+A valid leaf node is reached when the phase-parity matrix becomes empty, and the output-parity matrix reduces to the identity.
+The optimization objective is to minimize the number of CNOT gates, which corresponds to finding a minimum-cost path in this search tree.